maximilianh/pubMunch/README.md

 lots of debugging information.
 Many programs accept -c which specifies the cluster to use.
 You can either specify the "headnode" of a cluster, so the program will ssh onto it and run commands there.
-An alternative is to specify "localhost" to force running on the local machine, or "localhost:5" to use 5 CPUs for the processing.
+An alternative is to specify "localhost" to force running on the local machine, or "localhost:5" to use 5 local CPUs for the processing.

 # An example run